theophilec/theophilec.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Théophile, I live in Paris, and I am interested in technology.

-I am a machine learning PhD (Inria, École Normale Supérieure) and engineer (Mines Paris, Sorbonne Univerité).
+After my engineering degree at [Mines Paris - PSL](https://minesparis.psl.eu), I defended my PhD in machine learning in 2024, supervised by Alessandro Rudi, Carlo Ciliberto and Benjamin Guedj, on the topic of structure in ML methods.
+You can read my thesis [here](https://theses.fr/2024UPSLE004).

-**Open to work**: I am actively looking for a Machine Learning Engineer position.
-Some things I value: a team to continue to learn with, an impactful product to build, and the opportunity to have an impact.
+**Open to work**: I am actively looking for a Machine Learning Engineer or Full Stack Data Scientist position.
+Some things I value: a team to learn with, an impactful product to build and deploy, and the opportunity to have an impact.
 I am open to branching out from ML to signal processing, optimization, systems engineering,... please get in touch!

-I obtained my PhD in 2024 after three years in the SIERRA team at Inria Paris, working under the supervision of Alessandro Rudi, Benjamin Guedj and Carlo Ciliberto.
-During my PhD I developed and studied new methods in ML and statistical inference, with a focus on leveraging problems' structure (such as invariances or constraints).
-I used a lot of (approximate) kernel methods and Pytorch and JAX on the implementation side.
-I worked on three types of data: images, time-series and filtering for dynamical systems.

-I am passionate about building and running communities.
-I co-run the Mines Paris Alumni network with [Philippe](https://www.linkedin.com/in/kalousdian/) and the other volunteers.
-I also co-run the Mines Alumni Intelligence Artificielle group inside of MPA with [Sebastián](https://www.linkedin.com/in/sebastian-partarrieu/) and [Emma](https://www.linkedin.com/in/emma-bou-hanna/).
+Right now, I am building tools in Python and Rust, around ML and the web.
+Trying to blog about it.
+Everything is on [Github](https://github.com/theophilec) and on my [blog](/blog).